grantjo78/TanzuOnAzure/5.0_Troubleshooting/README.md

 ## Issues

 ### I01: Error: edition not found
-When executing the *tanzu management-cluster create*
+When executing the `tanzu management-cluster create` you receive the following error message `Error: edition not found'

 ![image](img/ErrorEditionNotFound.png)

+This error is because Tanzu Cli 1.2.0 (or later) has been installed.
+TKG on Azure only supports Tanzu Cli 1.0.0 and 1.1.0.